FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 - **Take theirs:**
 The file from Simplifier is downloaded and replaces the file in your project folder.
 - **Leave unresolved:**
-The conflict remains unresolved therefor no file upload or download will take place.
+The conflict remains unresolved therefore no file upload or download will take place.

 ![Summary conflicts Advanced view](../images/SyncConflictsAdvancedView.png)